 The types of stationary tanks are used in nitrous oxide production plants, filling plants and customer installations are as follows:

-7.2.1.1 Storage vessels
+7.2.5.1 Storage vessels

+The types of storage vessels are as follows:

-Type: 1) Insulated tanks
+Insulated tanks;

-- Vacuum insulated
+Vacuum insulated; and

-- Non vacuum

-2) Non Insulated high pressure
+Non-vacuum.

+Non-Insulated high pressure.

-7.2.1.2 Insulated tanks
+7.2.5.2 Insulated tanks

-Insulated tanks are used for the storage of refrigerated liquid nitrous oxide at temperatures below –20 °C and corresponding vapour pressure in the range of 1.8 MPa to 2.5 MPa.
+7.2.5.2.1 Insulated tanks are used for the storage of refrigerated liquid nitrous oxide at temperatures below (-) 20 °C and corresponding vapour pressure in the range of 1.8 MPa to 2.5 MPa.

-The typical maximum working pressure (MAWP) for nitrous oxide tanks ranges from 1.6 MPa to 2.5 MPa.
-The normal operating conditions are 1.8 MPa to 2.1 MPa) at corresponding temperatures of –16 °C to –12 °C. The minimum design metal temperature (MDMT) shall be less or equal to the minimum normal operating temperature.
-Newly constructed tanks should have an MDMT of –40 °C or colder to better handle the low temperature upset conditions caused by loss of tank pressure.
+7.2.5.2.2 The typical maximum working pressure (MAWP) for nitrous oxide tanks ranges from 1.6 MPa to 2.5 MPa.
+The normal operating conditions are 1.8 MPa to 2.1 MPa) at corresponding temperatures of (-) 16 °C to (-) 12 °C. The minimum design metal temperature (MDMT) shall be less or equal to the minimum normal operating temperature.
+Newly constructed tanks should have an MDMT of (-) 40 °C or colder to better handle the low temperature upset conditions caused by loss of tank pressure.

-7.2.1.3 Types of insulated tanks
+7.2.5.3 Types of insulated tanks